Understanding Why Side Effects Occur

 Pancreatitis

-Severe, persistent abdominal pain that radiates to the back, often accompanied by vomiting.
+Severe, persistent severe stomach pain that doesn't go away and may spread to the back, often accompanied by vomiting.
 Reported in fewer than 0.5% of clinical trial participants [4].
 Seek emergency medical care immediately if you experience these symptoms.

 Gallbladder Disease

 Rapid weight loss — regardless of the method — increases the risk of gallstones.
 Symptoms include sharp pain in the upper right abdomen, particularly after fatty meals, and nausea or vomiting.
-The STEP trials reported cholelithiasis in approximately 1.6% of semaglutide patients versus 0.7% with placebo [1].
+The STEP trials reported gallstones (hardened deposits in the gallbladder) in approximately 1.6% of semaglutide patients versus 0.7% with placebo [1].
 Contact your provider if you experience these symptoms.

 Thyroid Concerns